Updated: April 24, 2026

 Portugal’s startup landscape is booming due to a supportive immigration process, qualified talent, tech innovation, and government incentives.

 Cities like Lisbon, Porto, Braga, and Coimbra are top destinations for entrepreneurs, investors, and remote workers looking for a Portuguese residence permit and access to the local market.
+For more details, check our article on how to get Portuguese residency.

 Annual events, like the EU-Startups Summit and Web Summit in Lisbon, bring together thousands of startup enthusiasts, investors, corporates, and media reporters from around Europe.

 Living in Braga can also offer many new job opportunities for foreigners, especially skilled tech workers.
+Braga is a top EU tech hub, often called the “Portuguese Silicon Valley”.

 8. No restrictions on foreign property ownership